 Affected dogs begin to lose their hearing in early adulthood, most commonly between three and six years of age.
 Before that time, there is no way to distinguish a dog who will go deaf from this disease from one who won’t, without a DNA test.
 Similarly, throughout the lifetime of a dog, there is no way to distinguish a dog who carries the disease and can pass it on to offspring from one who is genetically free of it, without a DNA test.
 This is a devastating disease for those who may have spent years training a pup, only to find that it will not be able to work during its most productive years because of deafness, and to realize that the dog may have been bred and passed on the disease genes to its progeny before there was any reason to suspect that the breeding could cause harm.
-Add to that the fact that EAOD has cropped up in some of the most talented and desirable working lines — in dogs with abilities that many want to perpetuate — and it’s obvious that finding a definitive DNA test for this condition is a must.
+Add to that the fact that EAOD has cropped up in some of the most talented and desirable working lines — in dogs with abilities that many want to perpetuate — and it has been obvious that finding a definitive DNA test for this condition is a must.

 Our current initiative, supported by a $33,593 grant awarded in 2016, is a joint effort led by Dr. Hannes Lohi at the University of Helsinki and the Folkhalsan Research Center, working in conjunction with Dr. Jim Mickelson at the University of Minnesota, which has recently yielded very positive results.